Sam Houston High School (San Antonio, Texas)

 Sam Houston High School, also known as Houston High School, is a public high school located in eastern San Antonio, Texas, United States, and classified as a 4A school by the UIL.
-This school is one of twelve schools in the San Antonio Independent School District.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+This school is one of twelve high schools in the San Antonio Independent School District.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Sam Houston Hurricanes compete in the following sports: